ResearchComputing/Documentation/docs/compute/modules.md

 or a compile node.

-To see what modules are available to load, ssh into a compile node by typing `ssh scompile` from a login node, and type:
+To see what modules are available to load, ssh into a compile node by typing `acompile` from a login node, and type:

 ```
 module avail